Skip to content Skip to sidebar Skip to footer

 1. Tesla Structural Materials Are Complex and Specialized

 Most Tesla models use a combination of aluminum, high-strength steel, and reinforced plastics in the chassis and body.
 Aluminum, in particular, is harder to repair than steel and requires non-ferrous tools, dedicated workspaces, and advanced bonding techniques.
 Repairing or replacing structural components without Tesla’s approval can compromise crashworthiness and vehicle integrity.
-Similar challenges exist with other aluminum-bodied vehicles like the Ford F-150 and BMW aluminum models.

 2. High-Voltage Systems Require EV-Specific Safety Protocols